:

 To underscore this, Chair—and I know committee members know this—I was a family doctor for 26 years.
 I wrote a lot of prescriptions, and I believe in the science that exists.
 It has helped people to live longer and suffer less.
 However, we know very clearly from a good reference that every year in this country, 50,000 seniors are hospitalized—not just harmed but hospitalized—by the use of prescription medications.
 Does that mean we should decimate that industry, that we should make it almost impossible, that we should add useless labels to people's pill bottles, that we should say people don't have the freedom to make their own choices with all of the same regulations and adding to them, even though they have perhaps stricter regulations than those on natural health products at the current time?
 Because that many more people just in the seniors group are hospitalized by prescription drugs, does that mean we can expect an assault on prescription drugs as well?

 We know very clearly that prescription medications and over-the-counter medications have potential and serious side effects, but we also know there are benefits.
 Therefore, when we allow Canadians to have this freedom of choice in a sector, as I said previously, which would be the envy of the rest of the world, and we know clearly that is a desire Canadians have, and we have a shady database on which the decision-making was based, and we know this certainly is something that will decimate an industry, and we know very clearly that the industry is not in favour of said changes, then, Chair, I do believe we need to speak up loudly and vociferously on behalf of Canadians.
 We need to let them know clearly that Conservatives wish them to continue to have their freedom of choice and that we wish to fight the regulations proposed on their behalf.
-We wish to fight those regulations proposed by the Minister of Health and Health Canada.
+We wish to fight those regulations proposed by the and Health Canada.

 That is the reason, Chair, we have moved this motion.
 I realize there are folks here to testify on this topic.
 I want to be respectful of that.